 If you paid cash or used Spirit loyalty points, you could be out of luck.
 Free Spirit points cannot be transferred to other airlines' loyalty programs, and refunds from non-card purchases will be decided in bankruptcy court, which could take a very long time.

-Here's the short version of what to do today:
+Here's the short version of what to do:

 - Credit or debit card: Call your card issuer now and initiate a chargeback.
 This is covered under federal credit laws as a non-delivery of service.

-- Travel agent booking: Call the agent directly, they handle the refund process.
+- Travel agent booking: Call agents directly; they handle the refund process.

-- Mid-trip passengers: You'll need to buy a new ticket on another carrier out of pocket.
+- Mid-trip passengers: They will need to buy a new ticket on another carrier out of pocket.
 Spirit will not reimburse those costs.

 - Keep your Spirit itinerary: Industry analyst Henry Harteveldt recommends keeping copies of your Spirit booking in case another airline requires proof when booking rescue fares.